KiruthigaRavindran/Crime-Prediction-Using-SAS-Enterprise-Miner/README.md

 BUSINESS PROBLEM TO ADDRESS – OBJECTIVE:

 	We are a consulting agency for a Real Estate company.
 The Real Estate Company who wants to buy houses around Chicago, approached us with the crime data of Chicago to get insight of how safe a neighbourhood/community will be, so they can invest wisely and have this as a selling strategy to boost up their selling prices and increase profits.

 OUR APPROACH:

 	With the crime data they provide for Chicago and with the population data we have in hand for the respective district, we find the number of crimes that will happen based on the community and will predict the population increase for that community, for the forthcoming year.
 With these predictions we can find how likely a person in that community be a victim of the crimes happening there.
-The real estate company will take up the list of neighbourhoods with the least crime rate to invest.
+The real estate company will take up the list of neighbourhoodswith the least crime rate to invest.